How Long Does It Take to Get a Black Belt in Judo?

 How Effective is Judo in a Street Fight When Compared to BJJ?

 Judo is a sport that focuses on using throws and takedowns to defeat an opponent.
-BJJ, on the other hand, is a sport that focuses on joint locks and chokeholds to defeat an opponent.
+BJJ, on the other hand, is a sport that focuses on joint locks and strangles to defeat an opponent.
 Judo has been shown to be less effective in a street fight when compared to BJJ.

 How to Get Your Black Belt in Judo Fast?